PatriciaAlEs/contact-list-Patricia/README.md

 + Read more about [implementing a global state with Context API](https://4geeks.com/lesson/context-api)
 + Read more about [react hooks](https://content.breatheco.de/lesson/react-hooks-explained)

 The store `Provider` for this context is already set on `./src/main.jsx`.
 You can access the store from any component using the `useGlobalReducer` hook to get the `store` and `dispatcher`.
-Check `/views/demo.js` to see a demo.
+Check `/views/AddContact.js` to see a AddContact.
 Here is a smaller sample:

 ```jsx
 import useGlobalReducer from "./src/hooks/useGlobalReducer";